What is a Medical Retention Records Policy?

 - the results of diagnostic tests and procedures, medications and therapeutic procedures, photos, videos, x-ray films, dental models, or casts.

-- Any records from other providers that are directly related to the patient’s care should also be kept for the same period that you retain your own records.
+- Any records from other providers that are directly related to the patient’s care should also be kept for the same period that you retain your records.
 This is especially true if you have relied on any of the previous records or information when making clinical decisions.

-The Medical Record Retention Policy should also explicitly detail the office’s requirements and procedures for medical record destruction in accordance with state and federal requirements and regulations.
+The Medical Record Retention Policy should also explicitly detail the office’s requirements and procedures for medical record destruction under state and federal requirements and regulations.
 For example, HIPAA requires that appropriate administrative, technical, and physical safeguards be used to protect the privacy of medical records and other protected health information (PHI) for whatever period such information is maintained by a covered entity, including through disposal.
 (45 CFR 164.530 c ) Destruction of records should only be made in accordance with record retention policies.
 There are record destruction services that guarantee a method of destroying records that does not allow further access to the information.
 Records that are destroyed should be listed on a log with the date of destruction.

 *This list should not be considered as all-inclusive.
 Legal counsel should be sought when preparing a medical record policy.